kolenaIO/kolena/docs/metrics/vectara.md

 has the complete context at hand, might disagree with.
 Certain extra details within an inference might influence a score to soar from near 0 to almost 1.
 For example: `("Canada and Mexico", "Canada and Mexico, but not the USA")`.

+3. Explainability is a challenge in this space, as the difference between a score of 0.1 and 0.3, or 0.7 and 0.9, is very hard to subjectively define.
+This model is a black-box when it comes to numbers, so users who want to consider multiple thresholds should learn the behaviors of Vectara's HEM on their own data rather than naively defining more thresholds such as `0.25` and `0.75`.

 Overall, Vectara's HEM is open source, quick and easy to use, and is a very strong starting point in any hallucination detection system.